Learn More

 What are the treatments for enlarged adenoids?

 The treatment depends on what is causing the problem.
-If your child's symptoms are not too bad, he or she may not need treatment.
-Your child might get nasal spray to reduce the swelling, or antibiotics if the health care provider thinks that your child has a bacterial infection.
+If the symptoms are not too bad, your child may not need treatment.
+If treatment is needed, your child may get nasal spray to reduce the swelling or antibiotics if the provider thinks that there is a bacterial infection.

 What is an adenoidectomy and why might I my child need one?

 An adenoidectomy is surgery to remove the adenoids.
-Your child might need it if
+The provider may recommend this surgery if:

-- He or she has repeated infections of the adenoids.
+- Your child has repeated infections of the adenoids.
 Sometimes the infections can also cause ear infections and fluid buildup in the middle ear.

-- Antibiotics can't get rid of a bacterial infection
+- Taking antibiotics doesn't get rid of a bacterial infection of the adenoids.

-If your child also has problems with his or her tonsils, he or she will probably have a tonsillectomy (removal of the tonsils) at the same time that the adenoids are removed.
+If there is also a problem with the tonsils, your child will probably have a tonsillectomy (removal of the tonsils) at the same time that the adenoids are removed.

 After having the surgery, your child usually goes home the same day.
-He or she will probably have some throat pain, bad breath, and a runny nose.
+Your child will probably have some throat pain, bad breath, and a runny nose.
 It can take several days to feel all better.

 Diagnosis and Tests

-- X-Ray Exam: Neck (For Parents) (Nemours Foundation) Also in Spanish
+- X-Ray Exam: Neck (Nemours Foundation) Also in Spanish

 Treatments and Therapies

-- Adenoid removal - slideshow (Medical Encyclopedia) Also in Spanish
+- Adenoid removal - series (Medical Encyclopedia) Also in Spanish

 Related Issues